grauds/clematis.desktop/libs/api/README.md

 # Workspace API

-This package contains interfaces and classes for desktop lifecycle, components, messaging and user interface - everything for pluggable modules to implement to be integrated with core (non-UI) workspace functionality.
+This package contains interfaces and classes for desktop lifecycle, components, messaging, and user interface — everything for pluggable modules to implement to be integrated with core (non-UI) workspace functionality.

 <img src="./doc/api.png" alt="drawing" width="800px"/>